 I know that if I let these things brew for awhile, they often reveal themselves to me.
 This one has finally fully steeped.

 Yes, the leadership sets the example.
-Business owners and executives should set the tone at the top.
-Corporate Directors direct that tone at the top.
-The CEO, Manager or Executive Director should certainly demonstrate this tone at the top.
+Board members or the business owners should set the tone at the top.
+The Executive Director or Manager should certainly demonstrate this tone at the top.
 However, it is my opinion that, at the end of the day, everyone is responsible for emulating the tone at the top.

 If there is only one person in a position that is considered subordinate to your own, match that tone at the top.